Before we talk about Pampers Sensitive Baby Wipes ingredients, let me tell you something. When I started writing this blog, it suddenly hit me.

 They removed phenoxyethanol, a potential skin allergen!

 Now they use Sodium Benzoate, which is a huge improvement.
 However, in 2017 Sodium Benzoate was added to the American Contact Dermatitis Society Core Allergen Series as one of the allergens.
-They say that it increases risk of an allergic reaction if used over 5%.
+They say that it increases the risk of an allergic reaction if used over 5%.
 I do not have information as to how much is used in the Pampers baby wipes.
 So if you see that your baby’s skin is irritated, in my opinion, I would discontinue the use of the wipes immediately.
-Here is a link to the diaper cream that worked every time, when my baby had diaper rash.

 Pampers Sensitive Baby Wipes Ingredients of Low Concern